Another Round makes for an effective black comedy about four friends committed to obtaining higher consciousness through

 Every year there’s a foreign language film or two – usually a comedy – that exudes the inevitability that it is going to be remade by a Hollywood studio.
 Oft the concept is such an easy to package winner that it’s near impossible to imagine someone won’t pursue the easy money of an American remake.
 It is perhaps disappointingly easy to imagine a new version with a crew of Jason Bateman, Walton Goggins, Danny McBride, and Vince Vaughn playing these roles in a crasser, far less intelligent remake.
 Do yourself a favor and track down this version so you can be ahead of the 2022 remake.

 Another Round premiered at the Toronto International Film Festival on Saturday, September 12, 2020.
-The film will be screened again at TIFF Bell Lightbox and online: click here for more information and tickets.
+The film is now streaming on Hulu in the U.S., and will be released in cinemas worldwide on Friday 5th February, 2021.